hygeia-care/Hygeia-customer-agreement/README.md

 *Customer Agreement v7*: This version changed the pricing feature due to a revision of external api prices.

+*Customer Agreement v8*: This version changed the pricing and the service level agreement.

-**Pricing Strategy and Cost-Benefit Analysis** *Initial Pricing (up to CA v3)*: The pricing strategy up to version 3 was driven by the change in billing models as documented in CA v3.
+**Pricing Strategy and Cost-Benefit Analysis**

+*Initial Pricing (up to CA v3)*: The pricing strategy up to version 3 was driven by the change in billing models as documented in CA v3.
 The cost-benefit analysis conducted at this stage served as the foundation for our initial pricing framework.

 Revised Pricing: Post the introduction of the AI Chatbot and 24-hour phone service, a second cost-benefit analysis was conducted.
 This analysis led to a new pricing strategy, formulated and decided by the company's management, reflecting the enhanced value proposition of our application.
 Also taking into account new prices for external API's.

+finally, there was a final adjustment in cost-benefits v3.

 **Conclusion**

 The evolution of the Customer Agreement for our application reflects our commitment to continuous improvement, legal compliance, and customer satisfaction.
 Each version of the CA not only aligns with the enhancements in the app's features but also ensures that we remain transparent and fair in our dealings with healthcare companies.
 The pricing strategies, dictated by thorough cost-benefit analyses, ensure competitiveness and sustainability of our business model.

 This documentation serves as a comprehensive guide to the development trajectory of the Customer Agreement, symbolizing our journey towards creating a robust, compliant, and user-friendly software solution in the healthcare industry.